 What is Root Cause Analysis?

-Root cause analysis is the process of finding the underlying cause for an effect we observe or experience.
-In the context of equipment failure analysis, RCA is used to find the root cause of frequent machine malfunctions or significant machine breakdowns.
+In the context of equipment failure analysis, RCA helps find the root cause of issues like frequent machine malfunctions or significant breakdowns.

 - What happened

 - How to prevent it from happening again

 Performing a root cause analysis is a reactive process, meaning it is performed after an event occurs.
 Once you’ve completed your RCA, however, you’ll have the information you need to proactively predict and address future events like it.

 RCA ensures you fix the actual cause of a problem rather than the symptoms alone.
 For example, suppose you replace a broken belt without also replacing the misaligned part that caused the belt to overheat and break in the first place.
 In that case, you shouldn’t be surprised when the belt fails again.

 RCA applies a problem-solving methodology to pinpoint the one central problem causing all the others.

 There is no universal process for conducting a root cause analysis.
 The incident investigation process typically involves collecting data and applying various analysis methods to draw a conclusion about the root cause of a problem.

 The results of your analysis won’t always be obvious.
 Sometimes you’ll identify a range of potential causes and contributing factors for a problem.
 In these instances, you’ll need to carefully review the data and apply root cause analysis tools alongside experts and team members to determine the appropriate corrective actions.